activepieces/activepieces/README.md

 # ✨ What Is Activepieces?

-Activepieces is a **no-code** workflow builder, designed to be **extensible** through a **strongly typed** connectors framework written in **Typescript**.
+Activepieces is a **no-code** workflow builder, designed to be **extensible** through a **strongly typed** pieces framework written in **Typescript**.

-# 🔌 Connectors
+# 🔌 Pieces

 Activepieces integrates Google Sheets, OpenAI, Discord, and RSS, along with 80+ other integrations.
 [The list of supported integrations](https://www.activepieces.com/docs/pieces/overview) continues to grow rapidly, thanks to valuable contributions from the community.

 Activepieces is an **open ecosystem;** all connector source code is available in the repository, and they are versioned and [published](https://www.npmjs.com/search?q=%40activepieces) directly to npmjs.com upon contributions.

-If you cannot find a specific connector on the connectors roadmap, please submit a request by visiting the following link: [Request Piece](https://github.com/activepieces/activepieces/issues/new/choose)
+If you cannot find a specific connector on the pieces roadmap, please submit a request by visiting the following link: [Request Piece](https://github.com/activepieces/activepieces/issues/new/choose)

 Alternatively, if you are a developer, you can quickly build your own connector using our TypeScript framework.
 For guidance, please refer to the following guide: [Contributor's Guide](https://www.activepieces.com/docs/contributing/overview)